bvonboyen/bvonboyen.github.io/_posts/2025-11-10-season-update-md10.md

 ## VfB Stuttgart — Control, Consequence, and Mental Strength (VfB Stuttgart 3–2 FC Augsburg)

-### Fan sentiment
-The 3–2 home win against Augsburg triggered lively debate.
-While supporters welcomed the result, the performance was scrutinised: both goals conceded were traced to individual errors — especially for the second, where **Nübel’s risky pass and Karazor’s positional error** sparked discussion over shared responsibility.
+The 3–2 home win against Augsburg triggered lively debate among spectators.
+While the result mirrors the overall game, VfB's performance was scrutinised: both goals conceded were traced to individual errors — especially for the second, where **Nübel’s risky pass and Karazor’s positional error** sparked discussion over shared responsibility.
 Refereeing decisions (penalty, VAR interventions) came under criticism, and Stuttgart’s goals were widely seen as “earned but fortunate”: one via VAR, one just over the line, one slightly deflected.
-The core takeaway from the stands: after ten matchdays, VfB are level on points with the successful season two years ago — **European qualification remains realistic.**
+The core takeaway from the stands: after ten matchdays, VfB are level on points with the successful season two years ago — **European qualification remains realistic.** That season also brought Dortmund as the opponent for matchday 11 - does history repeat itself?

 ### Tactical analysis — Between dominance and discipline
 Against Augsburg, Hoeneß switched to a **4-2-3-1**, dropping the third centre-back from Leipzig in favour of an additional offensive role.
 With quick, mobile players behind Undav, Stuttgart aimed for more attacking flexibility.